+1 (347) 907-1248

 Which US visa is easy to get?

-Easiest visas to obtain are often visitor visas (B1/B2) for tourists and business visitors, but these do not offer a path to a green card.
+The easiest visas to obtain are often visitor visas (B1/B2) for tourists and business visitors, but these do not offer a path to a green card.

 Can you get a green card if you marry a green card holder?